AdobeDocs/experience-manager-cloud-service.en/help/forms/migrate-to-forms-as-a-cloud-service.md

 ## Prerequisites {#prerequisites}

-To ensure a smooth transition from AEM 6.5 to cloud service environment, it is important to consider the following prerequisites:
+To ensure a smooth transition from AEM Forms 6.5 to AEM as a Cloud Service environment, it is important to consider the following prerequisites:

 * Enable [Forms - Digital Enrollment](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/getting-started/setting-up-program.html?#editing-program) option on for your Forms Cloud Service program and [run the pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/how-to-use/deploying-code.html).